Skip to main content

 Key Facts

-1. Supreme Court bench (CJI Surya Kant & Justice Joymalya Bagchi) issued notice to MP Mahua Moitra in May 2024, reviewing a Delhi High Court judgment.
+1. Supreme Court (bench of CJI Surya Kant and Justice Joymalya Bagchi) issued notice to MP Mahua Moitra in 2026, reviewing a Delhi High Court judgment on Lokpal sanctions.

-6. The controversy stems from allegations that MP Mahua Moitra received cash from businessman Darshan Hiranandani in exchange for raising parliamentary questions.
+4. The controversy stems from the cash‑for‑query allegation where Moitra allegedly received money from businessman Darshan Hiranandani for raising parliamentary questions.

-7. Supreme Court also issued notice to similar petitions filed by the Lokpal against other High Court judgments, indicating a broader legal challenge.
+5. The Supreme Court also issued notice to similar petitions filed by the Lokpal against other High Court judgments, potentially setting a precedent for anti‑corruption proceedings.

 Background & Context